 Canada’s Wonderland’s show, special event, and catering venues are accessible to guests with disabilities.
 There are viewing areas to accommodate guests in wheelchairs although they are limited.
 Please speak with an usher in advance for assistance with entrance and seating for the guest with a disability and other members of the guest’s party.

-Arthur's Baye - Wheelchair seating available near The Marketplace.
+Arthur's Baye - Wheelchair seating available near All's Well Hall.

 International Showplace - An outdoor amphitheatre with tent covered bench seating.
 Wheelchair seating available at the front and rear of the house.

 KidZville Playhouse - An outdoor children's theatre with tent covered bench seating.
 Wheelchair seating available at the rear of the house.

 Canterbury Theatre - An indoor, air-conditioned theatre with wheelchair seating available at the front, middle, and rear of the house.